ABVenu/salcurriculum/S11/instructorNotes.md

 - **Ensuring User Privacy**: By applying proper security measures, you ensure that unauthorized users do not gain access to personal or private information.

 - **Preventing Attacks**: Security measures prevent common attacks like:
-  - **SQL Injection**: Malicious queries that can access your database.
+  - **Database Injection**: Malicious queries that can access your database.
   - **Cross-Site Scripting (XSS)**: Injecting harmful scripts into your pages.
   - **Man-In-The-Middle (MITM) Attacks**: Intercepting data between client and server.